takmanman/RSNA-Intracranial-Hemorrhage-Detection/README.md

 ## Exploratory Data Analysis

-As with any data science projects, a large part of effort is in exploratory data analysis (EDA) and data preprocessing.
+As with any data science projects, a large part of effort is in the exploratory data analysis (EDA) and data preprocessing.
 In this particular training dataset, which you can download from the [competition website](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/), there are over 600000 DICOM images.
 They are all CT scans of the head, of which about one sixth were identified with some sort of hemorrhage.
 I have divided the EDA into three jupyter-notebooks:

 1. [RSNA-Exploratory Data Analysis Part 1](https://github.com/takmanman/RSNA-Intercranial-Hemorrhage-Detection/blob/master/RSNA-Exploratory%20Data%20Analysis%20Part%201.ipynb) In this notebook, we will look at the accompanying .csv file of the training dataset.
 We will find out what types of hemorrhage images are include and their relative distribution.
 We will also look for any oddity.
 In the end we will convert the data into data table that will be used for training the model.